mkenzieanderson/Host_Hop/README.md

 \
 With the host_hop repo open, navigate to the server folder.\
-Enter the following command in your terminal to install express in this folder.
+Enter the following command in your terminal to install the following packages in the server folder:
-* _npm install express dotenv_
+* _npm install express dotenv mongodb mongoose_

 \
 To start up the server, enter the following command in your terminal:
 * _npm run dev_

+mongodb+srv://andemac2:<db_password>@availableitems.xhek4.mongodb.net/?retryWrites=true&w=majority&appName=availableItems